 ACTION ITEMS:

-- Use the LRM Helper as a guide.
+- Use the LRM Assignment page as a guide.

 - Paste in your community description and be sure to include all articles cited in the references list.